randomstring/WeasleyClock/BuildLog.md

 will send an email with a URL for tracking your ride in real time.
 I use this email as a trigger when I start a ride and I use my return home as a trigger that the ride is over.
-In the future I'll work on actually pulling the URL fromthe email to detect when the ride is over.
+In the future I'll work on actually pulling the URL from the email to detect when the ride is over.
 Or just time out after 2 hours of being stationary.

 Steps:
- - create a dummy gmail account to recieve notifications
+ - create a dummy gmail account to receive notifications
  - turn on LiveTracking on my Garmin 530 and send notifications to new gmail account
  - enable email sensor on HA https://www.home-assistant.io/integrations/imap_email_content/
  - autoarchive new emails after 15 minutes